scottymoyer/hw2-gradecalculator/README.md

 # hw2-gradecalculator

-In this QT program, you can input your homework and test scores and the grade calculator will automatically calculate your grade using the igher of the two grading schemes.
+In this QT and C++ program, you can input your homework and test scores and the grade calculator will automatically calculate your grade using the higher of the two grading schemes.